activefx/active_record_inline_schema/README.md

     end
     ApiResponse.auto_upgrade!

+    # you can also do this
+    ApiResponse.auto_upgrade! :dry_run => true

+    # this won't delete columns that it doesn't know about
+    ApiResponse.auto_upgrade! :gentle => true

 ## Credits

 Massive thanks to DAddYE, who you follow on twitter [@daddye](http://twitter.com/daddye) and look at his site at [daddye.it](http://www.daddye.it)